 Dealing with substantive trademark Office Action based on absolute grounds in Vietnam

-A substantive trademark Office Action is issued by the Intellectual Property Office of Vietnam (“IP Vietnam”) to indicate an issue with an applied-for trademark.
-While a substantive trademark Office Action shows that an applied-for trademark has been rejected, it is usually possible to file a response thereto that either corrects a defect identified by the IP Vietnam or that explains to the IP Vietnam why the applied-for trademark should be allowed.
+A substantive trademark Office Action is issued by Intellectual Property Office of Vietnam (“IP Vietnam”) to indicate an issue with an applied-for trademark.
+While a substantive trademark Office Action shows that an applied-for trademark has been rejected, it is usually possible to file a response thereto that either corrects a defect identified by IP Vietnam or that explains to the IP Vietnam why the applied-for trademark should be allowed.

-Substantive trademark Office Actions issued by the IP Vietnam typically include a refusal to register the trademark either based on absolute ground or relative ground, or both on absolute and relative grounds.
+Substantive trademark Office Actions issued by IP Vietnam typically include a refusal to register the trademark either based on absolute ground or relative ground, or both on absolute and relative grounds.
 A trademark refusal may be total or partial.

 Generally, absolute grounds for refusal include immoral, generic, descriptive, non-distinctive and customary marks (see Article 73, Vietnam IP Law and Article 74.2(a, b, c, d and đ)).
 Meanwhile, relative grounds cover identicalness to or confusing similarity with previously registered or earlier filed trademarks, widely used trademarks, well-known trademarks, trade names, geographical indications or currently protected industrial designs of others (see Article 74.2(e, g, h, i, k, l, m and n), Vietnam IP Law).